Who was Bindusara?

 • He was a patron of the arts and sciences.
 He maintained a court of scholars and artists, and he supported the construction of temples and other public works.

-• He is also credited with establishing a system of roads and canals that helped to improve communication and trade throughout the empire.
-This gave Ashoka a strong financial foundation on which to build his empire.
+• He is recognized for creating a network of roads and canals that enhanced communication and facilitated trade across the empire.
+This provided Ashoka with a solid economic base that supported the expansion and stability of his empire.

 The Mystery of Bindusara’s Religion